 \subsection{Helmholtz's Equation}

 We consider the Helmholtz PDE

 where frequency $\omega$ and wave speed field $u: D_\Uc \to \R$ are assumed to be fixed and given.
 The excitation field $v: D_\Vc \to \R$ solves equation \eqref{Helmholtz}.
 The domains of function $u$ and $v$ are $D_\Uc = D_\Vc = (0,1)^2$ in this example.
 In the numerical experiments, we take $\omega=10^3$ and $v_N=I_{\{0.35\leq x\leq 0.65\}}$.
 Our goal is to learn operator $G:u\mapsto v$ from the wave speed field $u$ to the excitation field $v$.
 The wave speed field $u$ takes the form $u(x) = 20+\tanh(\Tilde{u}(x))$, where $\Tilde{u}$ is drawn from Gaussian Process $GP(0,(-\Delta+9I)^{-2})$.
 Here, denote $\Delta$ by the Laplacian on $D_\Uc$ subject to homogeneous Neumann boundary conditions on the space of spatial-mean zero functions.
-As described in \cite{BATLLE2024kernel,dehoop2022costaccuracy}, samples are generated by solving the equation \eqref{Helmholtz} using a Finite Element Method on a discretization grid of size $101\times101$ of the unit square.
-To ensure we are able to implement kernel method without additional computation resources, we use a grid of size $26\times26$ and subsample 1000 functions for training and 1000 functions for testing.
+As described in \cite{BATLLE2024kernel,dehoop2022costaccuracy}, samples are generated by solving the equation \eqref{Helmholtz} using a Finite Element Method on a discretization grid of size $26\times26$ of the unit square.
+We use 1000 functions for training and 1000 functions for testing.
 In Figure \ref{Fig: Helmholtz}, we show an example of training input, training output, true test function, Cauchy random feature approximation, and the corresponding pointwise error.